saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ### 2.1.
 Secure User Authentication & Simplified Tiered Offerings
 *   **Public Access:** Core features like video analysis and the analysis library are now accessible to **all users, even without logging in, under a Free Tier with specific daily limits for analyses and comparisons.**
-*   **Personalized Experience:** Users can securely sign up and log in to access personalized features like "My Analyses" history (available in Paid Tier) and the new **Account Center**.
+*   **Personalized Experience:** Users can securely sign up and log in to access personalized features like "My Analyses" history (available for **all authenticated users**) and the new **Account Center**.
-*   **Protected Content:** User-specific analysis history is protected, ensuring only authenticated users can access their own saved reports (Paid Tier feature).
+*   **Protected Content:** User-specific analysis history is protected, ensuring only authenticated users can access their own saved reports.
 *   **Simplified Tiered System:** SentiVibe now operates with a simplified two-tier offering system:
     *   **Free Tier (Authenticated or Unauthenticated):** Limited daily analyses and comparisons.
-All other features (custom questions, AI chat, copilots) are unlimited.
+All other features (custom questions, AI chat, copilots) are **unlimited**.
 Watermarked PDF reports and ad-supported.
     *   **Paid Tier:** Significantly higher daily analysis and comparison limits.
-All other features (custom questions, AI chat, copilots) are unlimited.
+All other features (custom questions, AI chat, copilots) are **unlimited**.
 Unwatermarked PDF reports, ad-free experience, and full access to "My Analyses" history.
 *   **Profile Management (Future-ready):** A user profile system is in place, ready for future enhancements like personalized dashboards.

 ### 2.2.
 AI-Powered YouTube Video Analysis